ResaenS/Resaens/_posts/2022-02-16-welcome-to-jekyll.markdown

 GOALS
 *To examine the development of publishing Caribbean literature.
 *To investigate the development in the marketing Caribbean literature.
-*To outline the author's journey into making and publishing books.
+*To outline the author's journeys into making and publishing books.